twpayne/chezmoi/docs/HOWTO.md

 [`diff-so-fancy`](https://github.com/so-fancy/diff-so-fancy) specify:

     [diff]
-      format = "git"
       pager = "diff-so-fancy"

-The format can also be set with the `--format` option to the `diff` command, and the pager can be disabled using `--no-pager`.
+The pager can be disabled using the `--no-pager` flag.

 ### Use a merge tool other than vimdiff